Baltic Cruise: Russia Visa-Free Travel to St. Petersburg from Helsinki

 After a restful night, you’ll have an optional breakfast buffet onboard.
 At 9:30 am, the boat is due to dock in Russia and you’ll disembark to visit St. Petersburg.
 A friendly, professional English speaking guide will meet you at the harbor and welcome you on your visit to Russia with a private full-day sightseeing tour.

 A panoramic city tour will introduce you to the lively main thoroughfares and major attractions of this impressive destination.
-You will have lunch in a traditional Russian restaurant.
+Optionally you will have lunch in a traditional Russian restaurant.
 Here you’ll enjoy the sampling of popular Russian fare, such as savory borscht (beetroot soup), a satisfying main dish and classic dessert confections, all rounded off with a steaming cup of coffee or tea.

 Following this hearty respite, you’ll enjoy the highlights of St. Petersburg tourism.
 Do not miss the Peter and Paul Fortress.
 This citadel was founded by Peter I in 1703.
 So, it is the oldest building in the city.
 At present, this remarkable structure stands as the central part of the State Museum of St. Petersburg History.
 The Kazan Cathedral, a spectacular structure dedicated to Russia’s most venerable religious icon, Our Lady of Kazan, also astounds visitors with its architectural splendor.
 The Church of the Savior on Blood is a must-see on your trip.